Clatrobe00/Day-Planner/README.md

 This application is now live and deployed at: https://clatrobe00.github.io/Day-Planner/

 This application allows the user to save events to 1 hour time blocks throughout the business day.
-The text for each hour is saved to localStorgae.
+The text for each hour is saved to localStorage.

 ![Image of scheduled items](assets/ScheduledItems.png)

-The hour blocks are color coded based on the time of day - past items are grey, the present hour block red, and future blocks are green.
+The hour blocks are color coded based on the time of day - past items are grey, the present hour block is red, and future blocks are green.

 ![Image of scheduled items](assets/ScheduleColorChange.png)